 Coffees and Teas

 Lastly, don’t forget about the warm drinks!
-Plain tea and coffee always work, but you can also step it up a notch by serving something a little more special like this Eggnog Chai Latte.
+Plain tea and coffee always work, but you can also step it up a notch by serving something a little more special like the eggnog chai latte below.

 *Tip* Be sure and have an assortment of both caffeinated and caffeine-free options for people to choose from.

-If you found this roundup of GF Brunch Ideas helpful, or liked any of these recipes, let me know in the comments below.
+If you found this roundup of gluten free brunch recipes helpful, or liked any of these recipes, let me know in the comments below.
 Seriously, I love hearing from you!

 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more good to eat, gluten free whole foods.